daccred/attestation-sandbox/README.md

 ## About

-Reputation systems rely on attestation, in Web3 across various blockchain networks, being able to attest to an activity is a great way to prove participation, ownership or association. this has been prevalent with the POAP paradigm and we are now seeing a surge in RWA (Real world asset) tokenizations, Talent in Web3, as well as events, community participation etc.
+Reputation systems rely on attestations across various blockchain networks in Web3.
+Being able to attest to an activity is a powerful way to prove participation, ownership, or association.
+This concept has been prevalent with the POAP (Proof of Attendance Protocol) paradigm, and we are now seeing a surge in RWA (Real World Asset) tokenizations, Web3 talent verification, events, community participation, and more.

-Attestation registries provide a permissionless / decentralized way to create a `Proof of X` for any usecase that requires proving an affiliation to an activity onchain
+Attestation registries provide a permissionless and decentralized way to create a `Proof of X` for any use case that requires proving an affiliation to an activity on-chain.

 ## Repository structure